Inertial-Sonification/XSens-Interface/README.md

 Usage:

-After downloading this repo create a folder named "lokit" (folder where log files are stored) in the main folder (git doesn't track empty folders, and all file types pertaining to log data are ignored)
+After downloading this repo create a folder named "lokit" (folder where log files are stored) in the main folder (git doesn't track empty folders and all file types pertaining to log data are ignored)

 TODO: